Experienced personal finance writer

 You must obtain warranty service during your applicable period.
 But some Tesla models may be eligible for an extended service agreement, which could help extend the life of your battery’s warranty coverage.
 If your Tesla changes ownership, the warranty stays with the vehicle.

-Where to replace a Tesla battery
+Where to get a replacement Tesla battery

 Tesla owners can choose to replace a Tesla battery at a Tesla service center, third-party repair shop, or do it themselves.
 Tesla service centers typically cost more, but they may be your best option since many mechanics aren’t experts in Tesla repairs and a DIY approach is often tricky.